dnajd/nao-conscious/README.md

-# Nao Event Management
+# Nao Conscious
+Conscious: aware of and responding to one's surroundings; awake.

-Event management system for writing code as subscribers and registering them with event providers.
+Built an event management system where subscribers are registered with event providers.

 # Abstractions